-Manuscript submissions are checked with anti-plagiarism software for exact or near-exact matches in the public domain to satisfy the Editor that the submitted manuscript has not been plagiarised.
+Manuscript submissions are checked with iThenticate plagiarism detection for intellectual property protection and document-versus-document(s) analysis to satisfy the Editor that the submitted manuscript has not been plagiarised.
 However, when authors submit their manuscripts for consideration in the Journal, they declare that their work is not plagiarised.
 While the Editor makes reasonable efforts to determine the academic integrity of papers published in the Journal, ultimate responsibility for the originality of submitted manuscripts thus lies with the author.

 Plagiarism takes place when one author deliberately uses another’s work without permission, credit, or acknowledgment.
 Authors must always remember that crediting the work of others (including your advisor’s or your own previous work) is paramount.
 Authors should always place their work in the context of the advancement of the field, and acknowledge the findings of others on which you have built your research.

 Publication Malpractice Statement

 Concerned with the increase of plagiarism, fraud and misconduct in academic publishing, the Editor, Associate Editors and the Editorial Board of the journal officially endorse the position statements for editors and authors developed at the 2nd World Conference on Research Integrity in Singapore in 2010 (Kleinert & Wager, 2011), notably the following statements: